Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an advanced topic for developers who want to learn about how they can improve the performance of computations with SME2.
+who_is_this_for: The Scalable Matrix Extension (SME) is an extension to Armv9-A architecture.
+It introduces a new execution mode and new instructions to accelerate matrix operations.
+This learning path is an advanced topic for developers who want to learn about how they can improve the performance of matrix multiplications with SME2.

 learning_objectives:
     - Implement a by-the-book reference matrix multiplication